David has been an online writer for over seven years. His articles cover everything from video games to the automotive industry.

 - Don't react to their actions.
 If someone honks at you, don't honk back.
 If you get cut off, don't try to cut them off.
 Reacting is the worse way to deal with someone with road rage.

-Becoming a Victim of Road Rage
+How to Deal With Being a Victim of Road Rage

 Eventually you could become the victim of road rage.
 That is when the situation gets scary.
 Here are some tips that could save your life: